roman-milk/roman-milk.github.io/exhibitionist-wife.md

+===

- ****** Exhibitionist Wife Ch.
-02 ****** byStoryTeller07© In the store front reflections she could see strangers react to the exposed cheek.
+In the store front reflections she could see strangers react to the exposed cheek.
 Smiles, outrage, and arousal, were revealed on many faces.
 At the exit doors the two workmen were before them, lunch boxes in hand, returning to refurbish the store.

  'You know where we're working.
 Come on over when you're finished with him,' one of them seriously spoke.
 'We'll pay you well to spend the afternoon with us,' he added.